DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 state, losing influence and *mainstream* status.
 This essential aspect of remediation, the survival of what Charles Acland has called 'residual media',[^45] is entirely ignored by Bolter and Grusin.
-But the evidence clearly suggests that cases of aborted remediation -- remediation that does not yield a new medium -- are the rule, not the exception.
+But the evidence clearly suggests that cases of aborted remediation – remediation that does not yield a new medium – are the rule, not the exception.

 The essentialist temptation and the attachment to the idea of progress are not the remediation model's only weaknesses.
-Though seductive, its underlying tetrad -- immediacy / transparency, hypermediacy / opacity -- is also problematic.
+Though seductive, its underlying tetrad – immediacy / transparency, hypermediacy / opacity – is also problematic.
 As we have noted, for Bolter and Grusin, remediation operates 'in the name of the real', which is to say its goal is to produce the greatest possible transparency or, to use their terminology, to create the best possible immediacy effect (in rendering the object of representation).
-This first pair of the tetrad is opposed to the second -- hypermediacy /opacity -- within a simplistic, dualistic system that is presented as self-evident, when in fact the opposition is in no way preordained.
+This first pair of the tetrad is opposed to the second – hypermediacy /opacity – within a simplistic, dualistic system that is presented as self-evident, when in fact the opposition is in no way preordained.
 To be sure, the tetradic structure is not really
-new: it derives from great debates in art history dating from the end of the 19^th^ century about the nature and function of art, and more specifically the status of mimesis, a term of oft-noted polysemic
+new: it derives from great debates in art history dating from the end of the 19th century about the nature and function of art, and more specifically the status of mimesis, a term of oft-noted polysemic
 import: 'imitation, copy, tracing, transcription, translation, execution, incarnation'.[^46] In an important essay entitled *Transparence et opacité.
-Essai sur les fondements théoriques de l\'art moderne*,[^47] the art historian Philippe Junod, drawing heavily on the work of the German philosopher Konrad Fiedler (1841-1895), shows how the development of the machine in the 19^th^ century paradoxically
+Essai sur les fondements théoriques de l'art moderne*,[^47] the art historian Philippe Junod, drawing heavily on the work of the German philosopher Konrad Fiedler (1841-1895), shows how the development of the machine in the 19^th^ century paradoxically